cesbo/help/content/1.astra/3.receiving/2.ip/rtsp.md

 ### Timeout errors

-The error messages may include "Connection timeout" or "Response timeout", which suggest that the camera is not responding to requests from Astra.
+The error messages may include `Connection timeout` or `Response timeout`, which suggest that the camera is not responding to requests from Astra.
 One possible cause of this issue is when the camera is stuck and cannot respond to requests

 ### Authentication failed